geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 VarietyIDs have the format `variety-<country>-<chapterNum>-<varietyNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

 Like CropIDs, VarietyIDs embed the country code and chapterNum.
+(Like CropIDs, in the event of a non-US Chapter, the chapter "num" won't be a number, it could be a postal code like 'VNZ034', but we will call it chapterNum for now.)

 In the event that a Chapter is divided into two or more smaller chapters, each of the new Chapters needs a copy of the Variety collection with the updated chapterNum.
 This will require a pass through all of the Garden-level entities to update their varietyID fields to the new string value.

 VarietyNums start at 301 for each chapter.